Typhoon Soudelor: Elsewhere

 Typhoon Soudelor's proximity to the Philippines prompted PAGASA to issue Public Storm Warning Signal#1, the lowest on a five-tier scale, for Batanes and Cagayan provinces, including the Calayan islands, from August 6–8.
 Signal #2 was raised for Batanes on August 7.
 The storm's circulation enhanced the southwest monsoon and brought rains to Luzon and portions of the Western Visayas.
 Overall impacts were minor, with 58,255 people affected; 45,444 of these people sought refuge in public shelters.
 Agricultural damage in Batanes were at ₱363,000 (US$7,900).

 Hong Kong experienced its hottest day on August 8, since records began, as a result of air descending on the outer fringe of Soudelor.
 The Hong Kong Observatory observed a temperature of 36.3 C, breaking the previous record of 36.1 C set in 1900 and 1990.
 Air pollution was also severe on August 7 and 8 across the entire territory, with readings on Tap Mun reaching level 10.

 The typhoon's remnants brought locally heavy rain to parts of South Korea on August 11, with accumulations reaching 25 to 60 mm.

 Retirement

-Due to the destruction and deaths caused by the storm in the Northern Mariana Islands, Taiwan and China, the name Soudelor was officially retired at the Fourth Joint Session of the ESCAP/WMO Typhoon Committee and WMO/ESCAP Panel on Tropical Cyclones during 2016.
+Due to the widespread destruction and deaths caused by the storm in the Northern Mariana Islands, Taiwan and China, the name Soudelor was officially retired at the Fourth Joint Session of the ESCAP/WMO Typhoon Committee and WMO/ESCAP Panel on Tropical Cyclones during 2016.
 In February 2017, they chose the name Saudel to replace Soudelor.